Ancient-Wisdom.Co.Uk

 The story climaxes with Ovid's memorable description of Icarus ignoring his fathers instructions and soaring ever higher, till the wax of the wings began to melt and he was "swallowed up in the deep blue waters, which are now called after him".

-Even if this particular story by Ovid is not based on a memory of a real event, it certainly conjures up the idea that flight is possible
+Even if this particular story by Ovid is not based on a memory of a real event, it certainly conjures up the idea that flight was considered possible at that time.

 India has a particularly rich tradition of ancient flying machines.
 An ancient collection of sacred Hindu books, the Samaranga Sutradhara, contains over 200 hundred stanzas concerning almost every aspect of flying.
 The International Academy of Sanskrit research conducted a special study into this work and published its findings in a book entitled Aeronautics, a Manuscript From the Prehistoric Past.
 What emerged was a knowledge of avaiation - machines, and equipment, that came astonishingly close to what we know today.